larsensolutions/arduino/README.md

 Different sketches for the arduino and other microcontrollers (Like the ESP8266)

 ## General sketches
 The purpose of these sketches is to learn the basics and be able to apply the stuff in my bigger projects!
-These are also the repos that might be of interest to other people
+These are also the sketches that might be of interest to other people.

 ### [ButtonRead](https://github.com/larsensolutions/arduino/tree/master/ButtonRead) Using single 8 bit 74HC575 to read push button inputs
 Using a 74HC595 shift register to read button pushes